+Furthermore, overseas use involves different medical environments from that in Japan, and it will therefore be necessary to exercise caution in safety management.

-Edaravone, which was discovered by the Company, was approved in Japan in 2001 as a treatment agent for the acute stage of cerebral infarction and has been in use for more than 20 years.
-Subsequently, edaravone acquired an additional indication in Japan for amyotrophic lateral sclerosis (ALS) in 2015, and it was approved as an ALS treatment agent in South Korea in December 2015 and in the U.S. in May 2017.
-After the U.S. approval, we will continue its rollout in other countries.
-When used overseas, it is used in a different medical environment from that in Japan, and it will therefore be necessary to exercise caution in safety management.
-Based on the abundant safety information that we have accumulated, we have valuable experience in promoting its appropriate use.
+For example, edaravone, which was discovered by the Company, was approved in Japan in 2001 as a treatment for the acute ischemic stroke and has been in use for more than 20 years.
+Since 2015, edaravone has been used in Japan as well as overseas in countries such as the U.S. to treat ALS.
+In May 2022, the oral suspension also received U.S. approval for use to reduce the burden on ALS patients, and was thereafter launched in June of the same year.

+The abundant safety information that we have accumulated has given us valuable experience in promoting its proper use.
 Making full use of that experience and taking into account the overseas regulatory and medical environments, we will work to collect and provide safety information to foster proper use and to contribute to improvement in the quality of life of ALS patients.